Market analysis: An essential first step

-Quantitative data does not provide any information about consumer behavior.
+Quantitative data does not provide any information about the reasons that motivate consumers/ the reasons behind consumer behavior.
 As an alternative to the opinions of professionals (which are often costly), non-professionals can answer the qualitative question “Why?”.
 Conversations with work colleagues, people who know about the sector and the competition (indirect competition) help to form a more substantiated idea of consumer behavior.

 Conversations with potential customers are very effective: they provide companies with a precise response more quickly regarding the opportunity for success that a product or service has on the market.
 A written survey is also possible, but clearly more expensive to implement.

 Analyzing the competition is difficult, since most small businesses do not publish either turnover or market share, let alone margins and profits.
 But here again, there are some free sources of information which can help:

 - Competitors (but not direct competitors)